SIMMORSAL/Vextra/ShopPage.md

 - Everything Animated.
 - Elegant flow and User Experience.
 - Powerful and flexible page content generator engine that can work anywhere.
+Here's some examples made with it:
+  - [links of pages]
+  - drunk night
 - Minimal work required for backend and CMS integration.
 - Detailed ReadMe.md file that explains how you can setup your project.
 - Very Detailed Rich Page that explains how you can build your own page.
 You can check it out [from this link](https://mitra-portfolio.vercel.app/portfolio/rich-content-handbook)